Syndicalist League of North America: Development

 One of the strongest locals of the SLNA was the Kansas City Syndicalist League.
 It announced that it was in the process of formation in January 1913, and published its own paper The Toiler from October 1913 to January 1915.
 Earl Browder, eventual general secretary of the Communist Party USA, became this chapters secretary in February 1914.
 In fall 1914, with the SLNA disintegrating, the KCSL became the Workers Educational League.
 During the brief time of its existence, the KCSL exercised influence in the Cooks, Barbers and Office Workers unions and, according to Foster, controlled the local Central Labor Council.

 The local in St. Louis was headed by J. A. LaBille and published The Unionist from July 9, 1913, to December 15, 1913.
 It led AFL strikes of taxi drivers and waiters.

 In Omaha the local published another Unionist, and the group was headed by B. McCafferey and David Coutts.
 In San Diego the SLNA published at least two issues of a periodical called The International in August 1914.

 Tom Mooney was a member of the SLNA in 1912, and met Foster at the organization's "headquarters" that year en route to an International Molders and Foundry Workers Union of North America convention in Milwaukee.
 At the convention Mooney organized a "militant minority" of seventy left-wing delegates into a propaganda organization for conducting syndicalist propaganda within the union, under SLNA auspices.
 Mooney chartered four chapters of this International Foundry Workers Educational League in San Francisco.

 In Los Angeles the SLNA "stoutly defended" the McNamara brothers, who had confessed to dynamiting the Los Angeles Times building.
 William J. Burns, a labor spy, set up a network in Home, Washington to try to implicate Jay Fox in the matter, and was able to recruit a young anarchist, Donald Voss, into his spy ring.
 With Voss' help he was able to apprehend Matt Schmidt and Dave Kaplan, who were the McNamaras alleged accomplices.

 The SLNA also maintained links with the British Industrial Syndicalist Education League.
 They sponsored a US speaking tour by Tom Mann, and sent a delegate to that groups First International Syndicalist Congress.

-Denouement
+Dissolution

 The Syndicalist League of North America did not last long.
 The Syndicalist ceased publication in September 1913, followed by St. Louis Unionist, and, finally, the Toiler in January 1915.
 In the summer of 1914 Fox and Foster had become a vice-president and an organizer, respectively of the International Union of Timber Workers in Washington state and both relocated there for a few months.
 Fox would return to Home Colony that November.
 This would mark the end of the SLNA as an organization.
 Remnants of it would form the International Trade Union Educational League in January 1915.